- The Washington Times - Friday, October 24, 2025

 Advertisement

-But CBO warned that the number would be much lower for 2026 if Congress waited to act and “would fall to zero after the start of open enrollment.”
+The CBO said the number would be much lower for 2026 if Congress waits to act and “would fall to zero after the start of open enrollment.”

-“We’re actually trying to get some more insight from some of the insurance companies about whether there are ways to alleviate those impacts,” Sen. Jeanne Shaheen, New Hampshire Democrat and a leader in her party’s push to extend the enhanced subsidies, said when asked if Congress could still have an impact on premiums after Nov.
+“We’re actually trying to get some more insight from some of the insurance companies about whether there are ways to alleviate those impacts,” Sen. Jeanne Shaheen of New Hampshire, a leader of Democrats’ push to extend the enhanced subsidies, said when asked whether Congress could still have an impact on premiums after Nov.
 1.

-Whatever Congress does, Mr. Cassidy believes lawmakers may need to push back the start of open enrollment for it to make a difference.
+Whatever Congress does, Mr. Cassidy said, lawmakers may need to push back the start of open enrollment for it to make a difference.

 “If you did a two-week delay of open enrollment, you could potentially have an impact,” he said.

-Sen. Rick Scott, Florida Republican, said consumers will face higher costs regardless of whether the COVID-era subsidies are extended.
+Sen. Rick Scott, Florida Republican, said consumers will face higher costs regardless of whether the COVID subsidies are extended.
 He prefers they are not.

-“Premiums are going up because healthcare costs are going up because Obamacare is a disaster,” he said, noting it “screwed up the whole market.”
+“Premiums are going up because health care costs are going up because Obamacare is a disaster,” he said, adding that the Affordable Care Act “screwed up the whole market.”

-Republicans argue that the structure of the subsidies, an advanced tax credit that is most often paid directly to insurance companies, is not helping lower premiums.
+Republicans argue that the subsidies’ structure, an advanced tax credit most often paid directly to insurance companies, is not helping lower premiums.

-“The federal government is writing checks directly to insurance companies, and they still raise it,” Sen. John Kennedy, Louisiana Republican, said.
-“A fair-minded person needs to ask, why?”
+“The federal government is writing checks directly to insurance companies, and they still raise it,” said Sen. John Kennedy, Louisiana Republican.
+“A fair-minded person needs to ask: Why?”

 Some Republicans have accused the health insurance industry of driving up prices for profits.

-The health insurance industry source said premium increases are driven in large part by inflation, rising drug prices and provider fees.
-The source also noted that the “medical loss ratio” rule passed as part of Obamacare requires insurers to provide a rebate to consumers if they don’t spend at least 80% of their premium revenues on clinical services and quality improvement.
+The health insurance industry source said premium increases are driven largely by inflation, rising drug prices and provider fees.
+The source also noted that the “medical loss ratio” rule enacted in Obamacare requires insurers to provide rebates to consumers if they don’t spend at least 80% of their premium revenue on clinical services and quality improvement.

-The enhanced subsidies helped lower premiums by expanding the insurance risk pool with more healthy individuals who can afford to buy coverage they would otherwise forgo.
+The enhanced subsidies helped lower premiums by expanding the insurance risk pool with more healthy consumers who could afford coverage they would otherwise forgo.

 Representatives for state-based marketplaces sent a letter to congressional leaders in early September warning that extending the subsidies after Sept.
 30 would “result in irreversible coverage losses” from people who decide not to reenroll after seeing their premium costs spike.

-Individuals ages 18-24 would be most likely to drop coverage, which will “adversely impact risk pools, increasing premiums for remaining marketplace enrollees, especially people over age 55,” they said.
+They said consumers ages 18 to 24 would be most likely to drop coverage, which would “adversely impact risk pools, increasing premiums for remaining marketplace enrollees, especially people over age 55.”

-Oregon Sen. Ron Wyden, the top Democrat on the Finance Committee that has jurisdiction over the premium tax credits, did not want to “speculate on all kinds of scenarios” of what may happen if Congress does not act before enrollment, but he said time is of the essence.
+Sen. Ron Wyden of Oregon, the top Democrat on the Finance Committee with jurisdiction over the premium tax credits, did not want to “speculate on all kinds of scenarios” of what may happen if Congress does not act before enrollment.
+Still, he said, time is of the essence.

 “Obviously, the longer you go, you have the likelihood of higher prices,” he said.